Post Upgrade Tasks

 Starting with version 5.5.0, the Azure Synapse SQL destination and Azure Synapse connection require the installation of the Azure stage library.
 In previous releases, the destination and connection required the Azure Synapse Enterprise stage library.

-After you upgrade to version 5.5.0, install the Azure stage library, streamsets-datacollector-azure-lib, so that pipelines and jobs that use the Azure Synapse SQL destination or connection run as expected.
+After you upgrade to version 5.5.0 or later, install the Azure stage library, streamsets-datacollector-azure-lib, so that pipelines and jobs that use the Azure Synapse SQL destination or connection run as expected.

 Review Salesforce pipelines